zeek/zeek-docs/scripts/base/utils/paths.zeek.rst

    Constructs a path to a file given a directory and a file name.

-   :dir: the directory in which the file lives.
+   :param dir: the directory in which the file lives.

-   :file_name: the name of the file.
+   :param file_name: the name of the file.

    :returns: the concatenation of the directory path and file name, or just